What is ‘Nature Isn’t Neat’?

 The project which is to be delivered as part of the Gwent Green Grid Partnership, will engage with local communities across South-East Wales, raising awareness of pollinator decline and encouraging community ownership and empowerment to deliver actions that will help them recover.

-Activities and events are planned for 2022 to raise awareness of pollinator decline and promote pollinator friendly management, so look out for further updates on the website or our Twitter page.
+Activities and events are planned throughout the year to raise awareness of pollinator decline and promote pollinator friendly management, so look out for further updates on the upcoming events page and our social media channels.

 The project which is to be delivered as part of the Gwent Green Grid Partnership, the project is supported by the European Agricultural Fund for Rural Development: Europe Investing in Rural Areas and is funded by the Welsh Government’s Enabling of Natural Resources and Well-being Grant.